tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 The Tari protocol inserts a `MessageHeader` at index 0 and `MessageBody` at index 1.

+A zero-sized encoding of `EnvelopeBody` is permitted as that is a valid proto3 encoding.
+When applying [message encryption](#message-encryption), the body MUST be padded and, therefore, a message SHOULD be discarded if the encoded `EnvelopeBody` is zero-sized.

 ##### MessageHeader

 Every Tari message MUST have a payload header containing the following fields at index 0 in the `EnvelopeBody`: